NielsRogge/Description2Process/README.md

 from description2process import visualization
 ```
 ### Create description
-To start, first write a textual description yourself:
+To start, first enter a textual description yourself:
 ```
 description = "First, the customer purchases a product.
 Then, the customer receives an invoice.
 Finally, the customer pays the bill."
 ```